Black people food – Many people associate soul food with Southern comfort food and the South.

 What is traditional food for Black people?

 These recipes!
 My best examples of Black people food and recipes easy enough for anyone to make and everyone to love!

-Best Black people food & dinner ideas
+Soul food list of best Black people food and dinner ideas

 - Black Folks Soul Food Southern Smothered Chicken

 - Black Folks Soul Food Southern Fried Chicken Recipe